espocrm/documentation/user-guide/reports.md

 _Runtime Filters_ allow you to specify different filters before you run the report.

 You can __export__ list report results in csv format.
-This format can be opened by various application like Excel, Calc.
+This format can be opened by various applications like Excel, Calc.

 ## Grid Reports